Introduction

 phr: 0.97- For a

-uniformdistribution, you must specifyminandmaxvalues. - For a
+uniformdistribution,minandmaxvalues must be specified. - For a

 Specifying Subgroup Parameters

-metaRVM allows you to specify different disease
+metaRVM allows different disease parameters to be

-parameters for various demographic subgroups using the
+specified for demographic subgroups using the

 sub_disease_params section.
 These subgroup-specific

-parameters will override the global parameters defined in
+parameters override the global parameters defined in

 disease_params.